puzzmo-com/blog.puzzmo.com/content/posts/2024/06/20/sdl-codegen/index.md

 export const createPuzzle = async (args) => { /* ... */ }
 ```

-So, "Schema first" means that I am describing all of the GraphQL using the SDL short-hand, then I am filling in the implementations on the GraphQL types.
+So, "Schema first" generally means a separation of the description and the implementation.

 What you see above is RedwoodJS doing some special casing here for `Query` and `Mutation` where any top-level function is expected to be on either of those types, and then you can see that I add my own implementation of the Puzzle's `currentAccountGamePlayed`.

-This whole system means there's a lot less code, and _I mean a lot_.
+This separation means there's a lot less code, and _I mean a lot_.
 At my job prior to TypeScript, Artsy, we wrote the [Artsy GraphQL API code-first](https://github.com/artsy/metaphysics/blob/main/src/schema/v2/gene.ts#L55) results in a lot of JavaScript which can be trivially described in SDL, and definitions which often do not need custom resolver logic.

 That does not make "Schema first" a magic, easy win though.
 What I learned over my first year of using RedwoodJS, was that "Schema first" is a lossy abstraction because **it's hard to reconcile the two disparate areas of concern**.
 E.g. The SDL and the resolvers live in different places.
 If you add a new resolver in the SDL, and add a typo to your service file - it could take a long time to discover that.